bunnylushington/development/README.md

 While using the development container, starting the ssh-agent is not optional.
 (Well, it is but the environment variable SSH_AUTH_SOCK must be set to an existing directory on the Docker machine filesystem.)

+See below for other SSH notes, including how ssh-agent can be started from the `ctl` script.

 ### Running the development Container